ONSdigital/census-rh-performance-test/README.md

     $ locust -f locust_tasks/locustfile.py --headless --users 1 --spawn-rate 1 --reset-stats --host http://localhost:9092

-### Running in master / slave mode
+### Running in master / worker mode

-To run Locust in master / slave mode, as is done in the performance environment, you can do the following.
+To run Locust in master / worker mode, as is done in the performance environment, you can do the following.
 Again, this is using the RH in the performance environment, which will also require event data to match that environment.

     $ # start the master